Location in packages is usually

-All global directives have to be defined in the first section of the file!
+As the global section is not defined through brackets, it must be found prior to any group or host sections.
 It will not work if you place them in later sections of the config file.
 We recommend to use the delivered munin.conf file and adapt it to your needs.

 Global directives affect all munin master components unless specified otherwise.

-The directory where munin stores its database files.
-Default: /var/lib/munin
+The directory where munin stores its database files (Default:

-The directory where munin stores its logfiles.
-Default: /var/log/munin
+The directory where munin stores its logfiles (Default:

 This directive determines whether munin-update fork when gathering information from nodes.
 Default is “yes”.

 If you set it to “no” munin-update will collect data from the nodes in sequence.
 This will take more time, but use less resources.
 Not recommended unless you have only a handful of nodes.

 This directive determines how long munin-update allows a worker to fetch data from a single node.
 Default is “180”.

 The palette used by munin-httpd to color the graphs.
 The “default” palette has more colors and better contrast than the “old” palette.